 All-Around Best Savings Account: Ally

-Ally is formerly known as the commercial financing and leasing giant GMAC which, a decade ago, may have made it an unlikely candidate as the best savings account.
+Ally Bank is formerly known as the commercial financing and leasing giant GMAC which, a decade ago, may have made it an unlikely candidate as the best savings account.
 Today, however, Ally’s online offering is its key to winning consumers’ deposit dollars.
 Their savings account currently yields 0.87%, which is high by today’s standards.

-You can deposit checks with the mobile app by taking a picture and link to any number of external accounts to move money around easily.
+With Ally Bank, you can deposit checks with the mobile app by taking a picture and link to any number of external accounts to move money around easily.
 All of these features come with no minimum deposit and no monthly fee.

 Ally at a Glance

 - Earn a higher rate than traditional savings accounts

 - Deposit checks remotely with Ally eCheck Deposit℠

 - Grow your money faster with interest compounded daily

 - Your deposits are insured by the FDIC up to the maximum allowed by law

 Best Online Savings Account for High Balances: CIT Bank